-Moving To And Living In Spark, NV: The Definitive Guide
+Moving To And Living In Sparks, NV: The Definitive Guide

 The city of Sparks is often linked to the city of Reno, which sits right next door.
 The two boundaries can seem a bit blurred, but they are, in fact, two separate cities.
 Located along the beautiful Truckee River, Sparks can be found in Washoe County of northwestern Nevada.
 The city is home to approximately 105,005 people of all ages and ethnicities.
 The city got its start as a major part of the Nevada railroads and has since gotten the name of Rail City, of The City of Promise.
 Sparks is one of the top places to live in Nevada, as it allows residents to enjoy the urban lifestyle while not being quite as crowded as the bustling Las Vegas or other densely populated cities in the state.
 The surroundings of Sparks consist of beautiful natural resources, allowing locals to enjoy the beauty of nature in their very own backyards.